Visiting the Peles Castle in Romania: Everything You Need to Know

 • Thu – Sun: 9:15 AM to 5 PM

-My Tip: If you don’t get my recommended skip-the-line ticket, try to get there early in the morning, as it’s the least crowded.
+My Tip: If you don’t get my recommended skip-the-line ticket, get there early in the morning to secure your ticket, as it’s the least crowded and more tickets are normally available.
 Starting around 11 AM, it gets REALLY crowded.

 Peles ticket prices:

-You can check all the prices and discounts, as well as check the updated prices by visiting the castle’s official website.
+You can check all the prices and discounts by visiting the castle’s official website.

 Visiting the Peles Castle

 Now, it’s time for all the amazing spoilers: photos from the castle itself, as well as additional details you need to know.
-The place looks, just like all the photos in this article will show you, like a place that came to life from a fairy tale.
+The place looks, as the photos in this article show you, like a fairy tale that came to life.

 IMPORTANT!
-I highly recommend booking this skip the line, guided tour here.
-Not only that you will learn everything about the castle, but you will avoid this:
+Don’t forget: I highly recommend booking this skip the line, guided tour here.
+Not only will you learn everything about the castle, but you will also avoid this:

 huge lines at Peles castle